 - All students in K-8 must have at least one complete formal uniform for Mass and other announced days.
 Components of the formal uniform are designated as "Required for Dress Day" in the Uniform Program chart. - Only the navy v-neck and cardigan sweaters embroidered with the school logo are permitted as outerwear for Mass. - Students are not permitted to wear the navy fleece jacket or sweatshirt embroidered with the school logo or navy hoodie printed with the school logo during Mass. - All students in PK-8 must have at least one red polo shirt embroidered with the school logo.
-This is the standard shirt worn for field trips. - Jumpers, skirts, and skorts must be no shorter than 2" above the kneecap. - Modesty shorts must be worn under the jumper and skirt and must be solid navy in color. - All shirts must always be neatly tucked into pants, shorts, skorts and skirts and not rolled under sweatshirts or sweaters. - Only solid white undershirts may be worn with the formal uniform and the sleeve cannot extend past the uniform shirt sleeve. - Navy, white or black undershirts may be worn under the red polo and the sleeve cannot extend past the uniform shirt sleeve. - Socks must come above the ankle bone. - Shoelaces must be the same or similar to the shoelaces original to the shoe.
+This is the standard shirt worn for field trips. - Jumpers, skirts, and skorts must be no shorter than 2" above the kneecap. - Modesty shorts must be worn under the jumper and skirt and must be solid navy in color. - All shirts must always be neatly tucked into pants, shorts, skorts and skirts and not rolled under sweatshirts or sweaters. - Only solid white undershirts may be worn with the formal uniform and the sleeve cannot extend past the uniform shirt sleeve. - Navy, white or black undershirts may be worn under the red polo and the sleeve cannot extend past the uniform shirt sleeve. - Socks must come above the ankle bone. - Shoelaces must be the same, or similar to, the shoelaces original to the shoes. - ALL uniform and non-uniform articles of clothing MUST BE LABELED with the student's name.